Exabyte-io/documentation/docs/compute/connection-options.md

-There are 3 ways you can connect to our compute platform, CLI via ssh terminal, CLI via web portal and remote desktop via web portal.
+There are 3 ways you can connect to our compute platform, command-line interface (CLI) via ssh terminal, command-line interface via web portal and remote desktop via web portal.

 ## CLI via ssh terminal

 In order to use CLI via ssh terminal you need to generate ssh keys and upload your public key to our compute platform.
-For more information please visit [login via command line](../cli/login/#login-via-command-line).
+For more information please visit [login via command line](../cli/login/#login-via-command-line) <!-- TODO: fix this link -->.
 When you have ssh keys in place you can use a ssh terminal or Putty for windows to connect to the compute platform.

 ```
 % ssh steve@bohr.exabyte.io